recotoolsbenchmarks/BambooAnalysis/doc/install.rst

 Update bamboo
 #############

-Assuming the environment is set up as above, the same can be used to test a pull request or local modifications to the source code
+Assuming the environment is set up as above; this can also be used to test a pull request or local modifications to the bamboo_ source code

 .. code-block:: sh